 Hidden in a backstreet in Sydney’s Darlinghurst is the Australian Museum of Magical Arts and if you’ve ever wanted to know how to saw a woman in half without embracing your inner Dexter, you’re going to want to add it to your list of things to do in Sydney – sharpish.
+Find out why in our review of the The Australian Museum of Magical Arts tour.

 You see the first thing you do on your arrival into the flag-covered foyer of the Australian Museum of Magical Arts is to agree to the Magician’s Oath which states